techstartucalgary/Docs/src/projects/readme/README.md

    >
    > <small>\* estimation based on tests on an internal development team, building production applications.</small>

-   Here the user knows that FastAPI helps building APIs with Python.
+   Here the user knows that FastAPI helps build APIs with Python.
    They should be using FastAPI right now because it's fast, intuitive, easy, and so on.

-   It's always a good idea to throw a few power words like: "Fast", "Powerful", "Secure", "Reliable".
-   But of course make sure that this is true.
+   It's always a good idea to throw a few power-words like: "Fast", "Powerful", "Secure", and "Reliable", but of course, make sure that this is true.

    You can further improve this section by adding emojis.